 Improving Quality and Scalability in Semantic Data Management

-- Refined temporal representation: to present the developments regarding the required temporal features which help cope with dataset dynamics and evolution.
+1. Refined temporal representation - the developments regarding the required temporal features which help cope with dataset dynamics and evolution are presented.

-- Ontology learning and knowledge extraction: to demonstrate the methodology allowing robustly extracting a consensual set of community requirements from the relevant professional document corpus; to refine the ontology and evaluate the quality of this refinement.
+2. Ontology learning and knowledge extraction - the methodology is presented allowing to extract a consensual set of community requirements from the relevant professional document corpus, refine the ontology, and evaluate the quality of this refinement.

-- Distribution, autonomy, consistency and trust: to present the approach to implement a Read/Write Linked Open Data coping with participants autonomy and trust at scale.
+3. Distribution, autonomy, consistency and trust - the approach to implement a Read/Write Linked Open Data coping with participants autonomy and trust at scale is presented.

-- Entity resolution: to discuss how traditional entity resolution workflows have to be revisited in order to cope with the new challenges stemming from the Web openness and heterogeneity, data variety, complexity, and scale.
+4. Entity resolution - the approaches to revisit traditional entity resolution workflows for to cope with the new challenges stemming from the Web openness and heterogeneity, data variety, complexity, and scale are discussed.

-- Large scale reasoning: overview the variety of existing platforms and techniques that allow parallel and scalable data processing, enabling largescale reasoning based on rule and data partitioning over various logics.
+5. Large scale reasoning - the existing platforms and techniques that allow parallel and scalable data processing, enabling largescale reasoning based on rule and data partitioning over various logics are overviewed.